Epicweb-Optimizely/Epicweb.Optimizely.RedirectManager/README.md

 # Features

-- Easily create redirects to any URLs or to Episerver pages.
+- Easily create redirects to any URLs or to Optimizely CMS pages, products, images and documents.
 - Wild card rules.
 - Reordering and prioritizing rules.
-- Multi-site support.
+- Multi-site and lang support.
 - Allow moving and changing URLs of Optimizely pages and the redirects still works.
 - All redirects are HTTP 301 (Moved permanently), because search engines only follow this kind of redirects.
 - Clean up rules functionality (duplicate rules remover)